 “No, you did not kill me, Lazarus,” he said sternly.
 “But I will kill you.
 Go!”

 That evening divine Augustus tasted his food and his drink with unusual joy.
 But there were moments when his raised arm froze in the air and a dim sheen took the place of the bright radiance of his eyes—and at times a feeling of dread ran past his feet like an icy wave.
 Defeated, but not killed, coldly awaiting his hour, he became like a black shadow at his bedside, possessing the nights and obediently yielding the bright days to the sorrows and joys of life.

 On another day, on the orders of the emperor, they burned out Lazarus’ eyes with hot iron and sent him back to his native land.
 The divine Augustus did not dare put him to death.

-And in the evening, when the Sun, reddening and growing, descended towards the horizon, the blind Lazarus slowly moved after it.
-He bumped into rocks and fell, fat and weak, then slowly rose and kept going; and before the sunset’s red canopy his black torso and outstretched hands produced a terrible likeness of a cross.
+And in the evening, when the sun, reddening and growing, descended towards the horizon, the blind Lazarus slowly moved after it.
+He bumped into rocks and fell, fat and weak, then slowly rose and kept going; and before the sunset’s red canopy his black torso and outstretched hands bore a terrible resemblance to a cross.

-It happened that he went out one day and never came back.
+It happened that one day he went out and never returned.
 Thus, it seems, ended the second life of Lazarus, who for three days remained under the mysterious dominion of death and was miraculously resurrected.